Undergraduate Courses 2014

 Our strong links with local and national organisations mean that you will have plenty of options when you come to choose your third year work placement.

-You will begin the course with a 3 day induction and then spend approximately 15 hours per week in the classroom.
+You will begin the course with a 3-day induction and then spend approximately 15 hours per week in the classroom.
 Independent study is a fundamental element of the course and accounts for about 70% or 35 hours of your weekly study time.
 Teaching is mostly via lectures with more informal lab sessions and small-group tutorials to reinforce ideas discussed in the lectures and to give you a chance to develop ideas with staff and other students.

 - Introduction to Computer Programming

-- Web Design and HCI
+- Web Design and Human Computer Interaction

 - Computer Systems